danielmiessler/fabric/patterns/analyze_prose_json/system.md

 Common examples that meet this criteria:

-- Valuable collections of resources
+- Useful collections of resources.
-- Descriptions of the past with offered observations and takeaways
+- Descriptions of the past with offered observations and takeaways.
+- Minor expansions on existing ideas.

 "D - Derivative" -- Largely derivative of well-known ideas.
 Imagine a novelty score between in the 20% to 50% range for this tier.

 Common examples that meet this criteria:

+- Restatement of common knowledge or best practices.
 - Rehashes of well-known ideas without any new takes or expansions of ideas.
 - Contains ideas or facts, but they're not new or improved in any significant way.